Chapter 20 : Abraxas

 I was not the only one who had changed over the summer.
 It was the same Tom I had always known, with the same piercing dark eyes and thick, smooth black hair, but everything about him was somehow more defined.
 I had never noticed before the beauty of his cheekbones or the perfect shape of his jaw…or perhaps they hadn’t been there before.

-, and was now at such a height that I could lay my head on his chest and just have the top of my head touch his chin.
+He had grown again, and was now at such a height that I could lay my head on his chest and just have the top of my head touch his chin.
 But he was no longer scrawny, no longer bookish and lanky.
 I could tell even beneath his robes that his arms had developed a coating of slim muscle that I couldn’t help but desperately imagine unclothed.
 I felt my skin heating with a faint blush at even the idea.

 I barely noticed that we had both just stood there for a few moments, staring at each other.
 Tom seemed to realize this at the same moment I did.